paroi-tech/direct-vuex/README.md

 ### In a Vuex Module

-Like [the function `createComponent`](https://vue-composition-api-rfc.netlify.com/api.html#createcomponent) from the composition API, the function `createModule` is provided solely for type inference.
+The function `createModule` is provided solely for type inference.
 It is a no-op behavior-wise.
 It expects a module implementation and returns the argument as-is.
+This behaviour is similar to (and inspired from) the [function `createComponent`](https://vue-composition-api-rfc.netlify.com/api.html#createcomponent) from the composition API.

-The generated function `moduleActionContext` is a factory for creating a function `mod1ActionContext`, which converts the injected action `context` to the direct-vuex one.
+The generated function `moduleActionContext` is a factory for creating a function `mod1ActionContext`, which converts the injected action context to the direct-vuex one.

 Here is how to use `createModule` and `moduleActionContext`: